kubernauts/tk8-provisioner-cattle-aws/README.md

 ## Cattle AWS Deployment

-0. Build the tk8 binary and place it in you path
+0. Build the tk8 binary and place it in your path (go get -u github.com/kubernauts/tk8)
 1. Clone `tk8` repo, switch to `cattle-aws` provisioner.
 2. Set ENV vars
 3. Use a config.yaml from example above